Prestodus/-DEAD--DayZ.stAdminPanelPHP/README.md

 DayZ.stAdminPanelPHP (Current version: 1.4)
 ===========================================
-New: manage your admin users and permissions through the admin panel!
+Manage your admin users and permissions through the admin panel!

 Default admin account: username "admin", password "admin".
-Please change this!
+Please change this after you login for the first time!

 About / Features
 ================